Our 8 Best Gazebos & Marquees

 Step 3 – Frame set-up

 Pop-up gazebos usually require no tools to set-up and the frame just fits together smoothly.
-Some instruction manuals offer details on how the structure locks into place, but most of the time it’s enough to use your common sense.
+Some instruction manuals offer details on how the structure locks into place, but most of the time it’s enough to simply use your common sense.

 Step 4 – Attach the canopy and side walls